-A project is a complete game or app made in Construct.
-Projects contain every element making up the game, ranging from events to sound files.
+A project is a complete game, app or animation made in Construct.
+Projects contain every element of your work, ranging from sprites to sound files.
 An overview of the project is shown in the Project Bar where elements can be added, renamed, removed and arranged in to folders for organisation.
 See Project structure for a summary of the elements making up a project.
 The rest of this manual section goes in to more detail about each part of a project.

 Projects can be opened, closed and exported from the main menu.
 See also Saving and sharing projects, testing and publishing.
 It is recommended to follow some best practices while working on projects.

 The properties for a project can be edited in the Properties Bar after selecting the name of the project in the Project Bar, or using the Project properties shortcut in Layout Properties.